Control Orders and Emergency Rules

-- Q. Does the Governor’s Order mean that all employees, essential and non-essential, can go back to work if their business is allowed to open?
+Q. Does the Governor’s Order mean that all employees, essential and non-essential, can go back to work if their businesses are allowed to open?

 A. Employers of businesses that are permitted to reopen will determine the number of employees that will return to work.